 To Make them Tartlets…see directions at the bottom of this recipe.

-If you are making your own crust, do that first and let it cool to almost room temperature before putting your filling in.
+If you are making your own crust, do that first, bake it according to directions for a pre-baked pie shell, and let it cool to almost room temperature before putting your filling in.

 For the Vanilla Pudding Filling: In a medium saucepan combine sugar and cornstarch.
 Gradually, stir in milk.
+Whisk until smooth.
 Cook and stir over medium-high heat till mixture is thickened and bubbly.
-I stir almost constantly with a wooden spoon to scrap the bottom and sides and prevent them from burning.
+I stir almost constantly with a wooden spoon to scrape the bottom and sides and prevent them from burning.
 Reduce heat once it’s bubbly and thicker, cook and stir for two minutes more.
 Remove from heat.

 Separate egg yolks from whites.
 Beat egg yolks lightly with a fork.
-Gradually stir 1 cup of the hot filling into the yolks.
-Return all to saucepan; bring to a very gentle boil.
+Gradually stir 1 cup of the hot filling into the yolks so as not to curdle the eggs.
+Return the mixture to the saucepan; bring to a very gentle boil over medium to medium high heat.
 Stir in butter and vanilla.
 Bring filling to room temperature naturally or for a quick way…put the filling in a small mixing bowl and then place ice in a larger mixing bowl.
 Pour some water in the large bowl (about a cup or two) so you get mostly ice with some water.
 Place your small bowl into your larger icy bowl and this will cool your pudding quickly.

 While pudding is cooling, slice two bananas on the bottom of your crust.
 See?
 Actually, I decided one row wasn’t enough and went for two rows of sliced bananas but didn’t get a snap of that.
 I really recommend the two layers of banana slices…it gives you a lot more banana bang for your buck…hence the two bananas in my list of ingredients.